Presets:

 .24 hr Summary...

-The geomagnetic field was at unsettled to active levels.
+The geomagnetic field was at active to G1 (Minor) storm levels due to

 .Forecast...